What’s new and changed in Funnelback DXP and Funnelback 16?

 Funnelback is now available as an integrated product in the Squiz DXP.
 The Squiz DXP provides an integrated solution to one or more Squiz applications via a single interface.

 This is the first step to provide much closer integration with other products within the Squiz product suite such as Squiz Matrix.

 Funnelback DXP/Funnelback 16 includes a completely reimagined administration dashboard which focuses on simplifying the user experience of managing Funnelback and interacting with the analytics and reporting features.

-The administration dashboard includes a completely redesigned process for the creation and management of new searches.
+The search dashboard includes a completely redesigned process for the creation and management of new searches.

 In Funnelback 15 and earlier the concept of collections and profiles was highly confusing for users as it encapsulated a number of different concepts and had a different meaning in different contexts.

 In Funnelback DXP/Funnelback 16 these have been replaced with:

 - Data sources